soifou/docker-lamp/README.md

 - Create a custom briged network named `lamp-network`
 - Launch the Compose file with the linked containers

+So in CLI you should type something like this:
 ```sh
 $ docker-machine create --driver virtualbox dev-nfs
 $ docker-machine-nfs dev-nfs